KamSaf/cryptography_encryption_api/README.md

-## To run
+## How to run

-While in app directory, run:
+To start application run:

+    python app.py

+Or:

-    uvicorn app:app --reload
+    uvicorn src.main:app --reload

+## Testing

-## To run unit tests
+To run unit test:

-While in app directory, run:

     python run_tests.py